 - Place the parchment paper on a cookie sheet and bake at 350 degrees for 8 to 10 minutes.

-Enjoy your new rainbow cookies while learning more about rainbows!
+Enjoy your new rainbow cookies while learning more about rainbows and unicorns!

 Love this post?
 Make sure to share it with your friends!